CarlsonCarlson/grahamBot/README.md

 folder names start with company rank <br>
 have a file that stores all the companies that had data that couldnt be found for further inspection (complete)<br>

+# My take on what the intelligent investor says to use to qualify a stock
+## Earnings and dividends

+## Strong financial condition
+### original quote Intelligent Investor original 1949 ed. (pg.
+74)
+'An industrial company’s finances are not conservative unless the common stock (at book value) represents at least half of the total capitalization, including all bank debt.' <br>
+for public utilities and railroads graham suggests book value should be atleast 30 percent <br>
+### my take v2 = total liabilities (debt) / total assets < 0.5 (for utilities and railroads 0.7)
+### My take v3 = total assets - total liabilities / total assets > 0.5
+defines total capitalization as total assets
+### v3 is the correct interpretation, but more convoluted

 ## Stats to analyze in order of utility
-diluted EPS increase by 1.33 in the past 10 years using three year averages at the beginning and end (complete)
+diluted EPS increase by 1.33 in the past 10 years using three year averages at the beginning and end (complete)<br>

-Positive earnings over the past 10 years
+Positive earnings over the past 10 years (complete)<br>

-Dividend record should be uninterrupted for 20 years (possible to except depression periods such as 2008)
+Dividend record should be uninterrupted for 20 years(complete) <br>
+(possible to except depression periods such as 2008 from div record analysis) <br>
 ### Strong financial condition check
 quarterly balance sheet spider is all that is required <br>
 Long-term debt should be less than net current assets